Echo server (advanced)

 You can verify TLS communication with a Linux host as well.
 See https://github.com/zephyrproject-rtos/net-tools documentation for information on how to test TLS with Linux host samples.

-See the Socket Echo Client documentation for an alternate way of running, with the echo-server on the Linux host and the echo-client in QEMU.
+See the Echo client (advanced) sample documentation for an alternate way of running, with the echo-server on the Linux host and the echo-client in QEMU.